 The awe-inspiring Dark MoFo festival in Tasmania is a vivid mash-up of Burning Man, Brothers Grimm, Heath Ledger b-movies and the Venice Art Biennale.
 For over a century, the Tasmin capital city of Hobart has been the port of departure for risky Antarctic expeditions.
-It is now transformed once a year into an edgy arts gathering, a communal sensing experience of nocturnal urban landscapes, brilliant deep red crucifixes, provocative art, local gin, grilled bits and deeper human questions – summarized in some journaling (scroll) – a rich, varied and beautiful life moment with our friends Erich and Dalton – some of photos are included here.
+It is now transformed once a year into an edgy arts gathering, a communal sensing experience of nocturnal urban landscapes, brilliant deep red crucifixes, provocative art, local gin, grilled bits and deeper human questions - summarized in some journaling (scroll) - a rich, varied and beautiful life moment with our friends Erich and Dalton.

 Wayfinding with Strangers